 From the Sweetheart City,

 “Just the name Loveland is filled with so much love,” Daly says.

-Volunteer Darlene Rivas waited almost a decade before it was her turn to volunteer as a valentine stamper.
+Volunteer Darlene Rivas waited almost a decade before her turn to volunteer as a valentine stamper.
 “Valentine’s Day is special to me,” she says.
 “I met my husband on Valentine’s Day.”

-Her “how we met” story, though, is more romantic comedy than it is fairytale.
+Her “how we met” story, though, is more romantic comedy than it is a fairytale.

 “He was a bartender and saved me from a drunk!” says Rivas, who, with her husband, moved to Loveland nearly three decades ago.

-Jerry Westbrook and his wife Ruth Palmer volunteer together, stamping valentines while sitting across from one another.
-The two met in college, and have been married for 56 years.
-Westbrook began stamping in 2005 after retiring from a career in public service, because, he says, he wanted to continue serving his community post-retirement.
+Jerry Westbrook and his wife, Ruth Palmer, volunteer together, stamping valentines while sitting across from one another.
+The two met in college and got married more than 56 years ago.
+Westbrook began stamping in 2005 after retiring from a career in public service because he says he wanted to continue serving his community post-retirement.

 Betty Lamoureaux has been a volunteer stamper for a decade.
 A widow now, she and her husband enjoyed 67 years of marriage and moved from Minneapolis to Loveland in 1988.